miracuse/miracuse.github.io/docs/classes/mage/index.md

 ### <span style="color: {{ site.mage_color }}">The Wizard</span>

 Wizards are a recent historical development.
-They manipulate fundamental energies such as motion and heat by drawing inspiration from the practice of alchemy.
+They manipulate fundamental energies like motion and heat by drawing inspiration from the practice of alchemy.
 Though many traditionalists are skeptical of something like a "Spirit of Gravity", Wizards have found a surprising degree of acceptance among Mage communities.